Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Explore the captivating journey to Sapporo, the largest city on Hokkaido, Japan's northernmost island, as shared in this travel guide filled with personal experiences and practical tips.
 Discover travel options including flying from Tokyo, which takes about 1.5 hours, versus longer alternatives like driving or taking the Shinkansen train.
 After arriving in Sapporo, car rentals are recommended for greater flexibility, especially since public transportation is less developed compared to Tokyo.
 Renting through Toyota Rent a Car proved efficient and convenient, with English-speaking staff to assist travelers.
 The guide also highlights the unique landscapes, culinary delights, and must-see attractions that make Hokkaido a memorable destination for visitors.

-In this travel report, I will show you everything about my multi-day trip to Japan's northernmost island - Hokkaido!
-I share my tips and experiences with you on how to get to Sapporo and what local culinary specialties you can expect here.
-Hokkaido offers a unique landscape, frosty climate, and great attractions that make this prefecture unique.
+In this travel report, I'll show you everything about my multi-day trip to Japan's northernmost island - Hokkaido!
+I'll share my tips and experiences on how to get to Sapporo and which local culinary specialties await you here.
+Hokkaido offers a unique landscape, frosty climate, and great sights that make this prefecture truly special.

 From Tokyo to Sapporo

-Sapporo is located in Hokkaido, which is the northernmost island of Japan.
+Sapporo is located on Hokkaido, which is Japan's northernmost island.
 For our trip to Hokkaido, we therefore traveled by plane from Haneda to Sapporo.
-The cost for a round trip was 37,000 yen (approximately 228 euros) per person.
-The flight took about 1.5 hours and I recommend being at the airport about 1-2 hours before departure.
-The security check was quick due to the domestic flight and the gates were easily accessible.
+The cost for a round-trip ticket was 37,000 yen (about 228 euros) per person.
+The flight took about 1.5 hours, and I recommend arriving at the airport about 1–2 hours before departure.
+Security went quickly because it was a domestic flight, and the gates were easy to reach.
 However, the food at the gate itself was not recommended.
-Before the security check at Haneda International Airport, there is a good selection of restaurants - but since we had a domestic flight, it was a different terminal and we couldn't eat there this time.
+Before security in International Haneda Airport, there's a good selection of restaurants—but since we had a domestic flight, it was a different terminal and we couldn't eat there this time.

-There is generally also the option to drive by car from Tokyo to Hokkaido.
-However, it is a very long journey - approximately 17 hours according to Google Maps.
-Along the way, there are several toll booths and you have to take the ferry, which incurs additional costs.
-Therefore, I recommend taking the plane and renting a car locally instead.
+There is also the general possibility of driving to Hokkaido from Tokyo by car .
+However, it's a very long trip—about 17 hours according to Google Maps.
+Along the way, there are several toll stations and you'll need to take a ferry, which adds extra costs.
+That's why I recommend flying and then renting a car on site instead.

 Google Maps - Car Option